Application screen configuration

 `userTaskTabV1(processId, id, tabHeader, config, data)`

-Creates the configuration of a tab for a user task.
+Creates user task tab configuration.
 It takes five parameters:

 * `processId` - process identifier